xuantiep/xdeb-org/content/post/running-drupal-debian-9-apache-24-event-mpm-and-php-fpm-socks-and-proxy.md

 ---

-My article [Debian 8 with Apache 2.4, event MPM and PHP-FPM (via socks and proxy)](/post/2016/01/21/running-drupal-on-debian-8-with-apache-2-4-event-mpm-and-php-fpm-via-socks-and-proxy/) is one of the most read on xdeb.org.
+My article [Running Drupal on Debian 8 with Apache 2.4, event MPM and PHP-FPM (via socks and proxy)](/post/2016/01/21/running-drupal-on-debian-8-with-apache-2-4-event-mpm-and-php-fpm-via-socks-and-proxy/) is one of the most read on xdeb.org.
 Here is the updated version for Debian 9.

+I mention Drupal in the title but this setup should work well for most PHP based systems like Wordpress and Joomla etc.

 Debian 9 comes with Apache 2.4.25, PHP 7 and MariaDB 10.1 so together with HTTP/2 the server should perform even better.
 Especially PHP 7 is a significant improvement for all PHP based apps.